denilsonsa/abn-amro-statement-parser/README.md

 Sample filename: `Statement-01234567890-2023-11.pdf`

+Use [icspdfparser](src/abnamroparser/icspdfparser.py) to parse this kind of file.
 The text in those files is easily extractable thanks to the [pypdf](https://github.com/py-pdf/pypdf) library.

 ### Rant about PDF file sizes